cvesaz/cryptobox/README.md

 # cryptobox
 Cryptographic signing box using openSSL to create an elliptic curve key, sign a hash using ECDSA and verify it.

+This program use openSSL to handle the cryptograhic tasks.

+This program use a secp256k1 elliptic curve.

-The program handle at 3 operations:
+This program handle at 6 actions from its command line interface:
+- q : quit
-1. Create any number of new cryptographic secret keys and return their identifier/handle.
+- c : Create a new cryptographic secret keys and return its handle.
+- l : List all available key handle in storage map
+- d : Delete a key handle from storage map
-2. Sign any 32-byte hash given a key identifier/handle.
+- s : Sign any 32-byte hash given a key handle
-3. Verify any signature given the signed hash and a key identifier/handle.
+- v : Verify any signature given the signed hash and a key handle.

-The program use openSSL to handle the cryptograhic tasks.
+This program uses Boost serialization to store the keys.
-The chosen elliptic curve is secp256k1.

 References:
 - Elliptic curve digital signature algorithm